ObronnaSosna/spotify-playlist-downloader/README.md

---non-unique-filenames - filenames without spotify id --dump-json - prints spotify api response after running --no-watermark - don't add link to this script in comment
+--non-unique-filenames - filenames without spotify id --dump-json - prints spotify api response after running --no-watermark - don't add link to this script in comment --ffmpeg-path - path to ffmpeg
+--youtube-dl-path - path to youtube-dl
 ```
 ## Using with other programs
 You can use this script with shell programs for getting playlist info by running it with --dry-run --dump-json.